Codecademy/client-modules/README.md

 1. Run `yarn lerna bootstrap` from the repository root
 1. Send a `feat` PR adding that package
 1. One merged, message out in our #frontend Slack channel to other client-modules developers to re-run `yarn lerna bootstrap` after they merge from `main`

+**Turborepo**

+This monorepo uses [Turborepo](https://turborepo.org/) to cache previous builds locally and in CI.

+The config for Turborepo is located at [/turbo.json](/turbo.json).

+To use Turborepo without extra configuration, if your package needs to be compiled, it should have a task called `build` that compiles it's files and puts them into a directory called `dist` inside the package directory.
+If you need a more complicated setup, you can read the docs and customize the configuration in `turbo.json`.

 ### PR Title Guide